Ipswich: 19th and 20th centuries

-In 1824 Dr George Birkbeck, with support from several local businessmen, founded one of the first Mechanics' Institutes which survives to this day as the independent Ipswich Institute reading room and library.
+In 1824 Dr George Birkbeck, with support from several local businessmen, founded one of the first Mechanics' Institutes, which survives to this day as the independent Ipswich Institute reading room and library.
 The building is located at 15 Tavern Street.

 In the mid-19th century coprolite (fossilised animal dung) was discovered; the material was mined and then dissolved in acid, the resulting mixture forming the basis of Fisons fertiliser business.

 The Tolly Cobbold brewery, built in the 18th century and rebuilt in 1894–96, is one of the finest Victorian breweries in the UK.
 There was a Cobbold brewery in the town from 1746 until 2002 when Ridley's Breweries took Tolly Cobbold over.
 Felix Thornley Cobbold presented Christchurch Mansion to the town in 1896.
 Smaller breweries include St Jude's Brewery, situated in an 18th-century coach-house near the town centre.

 Ipswich was subject to bombing by German Zeppelins during World War I but the greatest damage by far occurred during the German bombing raids of World War II.
-The area in and around the docks were especially devastated.
+The area in and around the docks was especially devastated.
 Eighty civilians died by enemy action in the Ipswich county borough area during the latter war.
-The last bombs to fall on Ipswich landed on Seymour Road at 2 a.m. on 2 March 1945, killing 9 people and destroying 6 houses.
+The last bombs to fall on Ipswich landed on Seymour Road at 2 a.m. on 2 March 1945, killing nine people and destroying six houses.

 The Willis Building is a glass-clad building owned by Willis.
 Designed by Norman Foster, the building dates from 1974, when it was known as the Willis Faber & Dumas building.
-It became the youngest grade I listed building in Britain in 1991, being at the time one of only two listed buildings to be less than 30 years old.
+It became the youngest grade I listed building in Britain in 1991, being at the time one of only two listed buildings to be less than thirty years old.

 In September 1993, Ipswich and Arras, Nord Pas-de-Calais, France, became twin towns, and a square in the new Buttermarket development was named Arras Square to mark the relationship.

 Ipswich formerly had a municipal airport to the south-east of the town, which was opened in 1929 by the Ipswich Corporation.
 The airport was controversially closed in 1996.
 The site was redeveloped for housing as the Ravenswood estate.